Long-Term Care Ombudsman

 What if I live outside your area?

 Pro Seniors’ Long-Term Care Ombudsman service area includes Butler, Clermont, Clinton, Hamilton, and Warren counties in Southwest Ohio.
-If you are an Ohio resident outside of these counties, please see the Department of Aging listing.
+If you are an Ohio resident outside of these counties, please see this listing.
 If you don’t live in Ohio, please see this listing.

 How Ombudsmen Help